PIR-40106 - Dimensions of Environmental Politics

 Description for 2024/25

 This module aims to provide students with an overview of key concepts, debates, processes and discourses in relation to the political dynamics of 'the environment'.
-It aims to be a broad introduction to the main facets of environmental politics and international relations.
-It covers a substantial amount of ground in a relatively short amount of time and therefore provides breadth rather than depth.
+It aims to be a broad introduction to the main facets of environmental politics and covers a substantial amount of ground in a relatively short amount of time.
+It therefore provides breadth rather than depth.
 The aim is that students will gain a good general understanding across the field, which will prepare them to specialise in greater depth in one or more areas in other optional modules and their dissertation.

 Students will explore the following three key questions in environmental politics: